 Combined penalties -- if both the failure-to-file penalty and the failure-to-pay penalty apply in any month, the 5% (or 15%) failure-to-file penalty is reduced by the failure-to-pay penalty.
 However, if you file your return more than 60 days after the due date or extended due date, the minimum penalty is the smaller of $100 or 100% of the unpaid tax.

 Accuracy-related penalty -- you may have to pay an accuracy-related penalty if:

 • You underpay your tax because of either "negligence" or "disregard" of rules or regulations, or

 The penalty is equal to 20% of the underpayment.
 The penalty will not be figured on any part of an underpayment on which a fraud penalty (discussed later) is charged.

 Negligence or disregard -- includes a failure to make a reasonable attempt to comply with the tax law or to exercise ordinary and reasonable care in preparing a return.
 Negligence also includes failure to keep adequate books and records.

-You will not have to pay a negligence penalty if you have a reasonable basis for a position you have taken.
+You will not have to pay a IRS penalties related to negligence if you have a reasonable basis for a position you have taken.

 The term "disregard" includes any careless, reckless, or intentional disregard.